roryl23/droneOS/README.md

 ## Usage

+### Hardware

-* You'll need two RPis, one for the drone, one for the base station
+* You'll need one RPi for the drone.
-  * The base station should have a screen, keyboard, and a joystick.
-    You'll also need an RPi that has a WiFi card.
-  * To make your life easiest, get the newest RPi Zero, and 400 or 5
+  To make your life easiest, get the newest RPi Zero
+* You have two choices of base station; PC or another RPi
+  * If you use a PC:
+    * You'll need a radio communication module that plugs in via USB
+    * Joystick
+  * If you use an RPi:
+    * WiFi card, unless you disable WiFi communication for your setup
+    * Screen
+    * Keyboard
+    * Joystick

+### Software

 * Install build dependencies: `bash setup.sh`
 * For each RPi, insert your SD card and run `lsblk` to find which `/dev/sd#` file it is
   * NOTE: running `lsblk` is important!
 Choosing the wrong drive will wreck the data!